 Ecosystem Exploration Video Series: Students learn observation, communication, questioning and critical thinking skills with a series of self-guided scaffolded exercises.

-Live from the Field live-streaming events with researchers at their field sites
+Live from the Field: Students learn about the process of research and interact with researchers at their field sites.

 360 Degree Video Series: Students explore ecosystems across latitudes and through seasonal changes in this collection of 360 videos.

 The Virtual Field emerged from a grassroots effort by the Organization of Biological Field Stations during the Covid-19 pandemic.
 The foundational National Science Foundation grant was led by Claudia Luke at CEI along with Hilary Swain at Archbold Biological Station and Kari O’Connell of the STEM Research Center at Oregon State University.
 Please see website for more details about how to use materials or contribute content.

 Please contact us if you are interested in working on The Virtual Field - as a volunteer, faculty, student, or donor.

 Director Center for Environmental Inquiry